Monday, May 2, 2016

 Getting into work early often means getting out of work early in the day.
 That schedule has allowed Heather to enjoy quality time with her daughter each afternoon.
 She is also a member of the Boys and Girls Clubs of Pitt County Corporate Board and is on the committee that plans the annual MS Walk in Greenville.

-Heather and her husband Chris live in Greenville with their daughter, Lauren, and their dog, Dixie.
+Heather and her husband Chris live in Greenville with their two daughters, and their dog, Dixie.

 TITLE: Meteorologist WITN News at Sunrise